 Turkmenistan transit visa

-The Turkmenistan transit visa is issued for 3-5 days (not in 3-5 days!).
-How many days you get is essentially up to the whims of the official granting the visa.
-A few years ago, cycle tourists traveling to Turkmenistan reported getting a 7-day transit visa, but this option has evaporated.
+The Turkmenistan transit visa is issued for 3-7 days.
+How many days you get is essentially up to the whims of the official granting the visa, but 5 days is standard.
+7 days is rarely given.
+We have had positive reports since 2016 of Tehran and Aktau embassies.